specmesh/site/content/blog/SpecMeshEnterpriseEvents-p1.md

 <br>

 The primary issue with 'Commands' is that they embody an API, a Contract, thus necessitating shared knowledge of this contract between the producer and consumer.
 This goes against the principle of Choreography, thereby transitioning into orchestration.

-While the use of Commands can occur, when it does, it needs to be confined within a Bounded Context (more on this later).
+Yes, 'Commands' can be utilized (and will sometimes be necessary), but they should be restricted to a single bounded context's code repository.
+This includes the set of related services that are operated, maintained, and upgraded in unison.
+If Commands ever cross a Bounded Context, the operational burden and complexity could potentially become insurmountable.

 Another issue with Commands is their incompatibility with Event sourcing.
 Hence, if a system state is migrated to a different environment (PROD → UAT), a workflow dependency on the Command event and the event-sourced state, constructed/built as a result of processing those commands, needs to be migrated first (or all commands drained).
 The operational complexity and the additional burden on tooling this situation create is apparent.

 It's crucial to keep these definitions clear in your architecture to maintain a predictable and understandable system behaviour.
 Each of them - commands and events - plays a unique role in the choreography and orchestration of the operations in a system.

 ## Evolutionary thinking about events